MayankBharati/Text-Image-3D-model/readme.md

 2. The system generates an image based on an AI-enhanced prompt.
 3. Convert the generated image into a 3D model.
 4. Use the sidebar to access past generations and search through them.
+'Create a glowing dragon standing on a cliff at sunset'

 ---